va3wam/hexBot/README.md

 * The [Hexbot custom PCB](doc/hexbotCircuit.md).
 * An [MQTT broker](doc/MQTTbroker.md).

-Additionally, if you wish to contribute code to this project you should review this material.

-* The software development stack that we use is explained [here](https://va3wam.github.io/software/).
-* Our coding standards and practices are laid out [here](https://va3wam.github.io/software/#standards).

 ### Installing

 A set of instructions on how to install the source code for VA3WAM projects can be found [here](https://va3wam.github.io/versionControl/).